-If you haven't worked with soba yet, it's time to acquaint yourself these protein- and fiber-filled buckwheat noodles.
+If you haven't worked with soba yet, it's time to acquaint yourself with these protein- and fiber-filled buckwheat noodles.
 They help bulk up many salad and soup recipes, but they also stand strong on their own.
-Treat your taste buds to this Thai-inspired salad, perfect for warmer weather.
+Treat your taste buds to this Thai-inspired salad everyone will love.
 Smooth and tangy ginger peanut dressing complements the chewy noodles and crisp veggies.
 This is one recipe you'll love having for leftovers the next day, since the flavors develop with time.

 1/2 cup creamy peanut butter